zeee1only/fpdf2/docs/Maths.md

 ![](plotly_png.png)

-You can also embed a figure as [SVG](SVG.md) but this is not recommended because the text data such as the x and y axis bars might not show as illustrated in the result image because plotly places this data in a svg text tag which is currently [not supported](https://github.com/py-pdf/fpdf2/issues/537) by FPDF2.
+While you can also embed a figure as [SVG](SVG.md), this is not recommended as text data - such as the x and y axis bars - might not be displayed, because `plotly` places this data in a SVG text tag which is currently [not supported by `fpdf2`](https://github.com/py-pdf/fpdf2/issues/537).

 Before running this example, please install the required dependencies: